 -A small portion of an otherwise reliable publication proves to be misleading (especially because of honest error);

 -The author list is incorrect (i.e. a deserving author has been omitted or somebody who does not meet authorship criteria has been included).

 Other forms of misconduct include failure to meet clear ethical and legal requirements such as misrepresentation of interests, breach of confidentiality, lack of informed consent and abuse of research subjects or materials.
 Misconduct also includes improper dealing with infringements, such as attempts to cover up misconduct and reprisals on whistleblowers.

 The primary responsibility for handling research misconduct is in the hands of those who employ the researchers.
 If a possible misconduct is brought to our attention, we will seek advice from the referees and the Editorial Board.
 If there is the evidence, we will resolve the matter by appropriate corrections in the printed and online journal; by refusing to consider an author's future work, for a given period, and by contacting affected authors and editors of other journals.

 Minor misdemeanours may not lead to formal investigations, but are just as damaging given their probable frequency, and should be corrected by teachers and mentors.

 World Scientific is a member of CrossCheck.
 All manuscripts submitted will be checked for plagiarism (copying text or results from other sources) and self-plagiarism (duplicating substantial parts of authors' own published work without giving the appropriate references) using the CrossCheck database.
 Plagiarism is not tolerated.

 We have a truly exciting opportunity to announce to the greater community of applied researchers, applied scientists and engineers worldwide.
-We are launching a new high-impact-striving journal entitled "TECHNOLOGY"
+We are launching a new high-impact-striving journal entitled "Innovation and Emerging Technologies"